Edit a bucket

 - --bucket-eviction-policy <policy>

 The memory-cache eviction policy for this bucket.
-This option is valid for Couchbase and Ephemeral buckets only.
+This option is valid for Couchbase buckets only; the eviction policy for ephemeral buckets can’t be changed.

 Couchbase buckets support either "valueOnly" or "fullEviction".
 Specifying the "valueOnly" policy means that each key stored in this bucket must be kept in memory.
 This is the default policy: using this policy improves performance of key-value operations, but limits the maximum size of the bucket.
 Specifying the "fullEviction" policy means that performance is impacted for key-value operations, but the maximum size of the bucket is unbounded.